Home

 The presence and physical impact on muscular strength of the "male" hormone testostertone is accepted as being the primary cause of the disparity betewen men and women in sports.
 An adult biological female will have just 0.5-2.5 nanomoles of testosterone per liter of blood, while a biological male will have 10-35.
 The effect is amplified if a high level of testosterone is present whilst the skeleton is still growing - the impact of this on teenage boys is beyond dispute.
 Due to the combination of genetics and hormones, a large percentage of men can beat the very best woman in sporting events that require physical size, strength and stamina.

 Whilst the introduction of genetics based testing for female athletes seemed to make a lot of sense at the time, it unfortunately soon became clear that the majority of the "fails" were athletes who due to a medical disorder had a Y chromosome but were otherwise undoubtedly female in both gender and secondary sexual characteristics.
-Failing the "sex test" was a traumatic event for some of these women.
+Failing a "sex test" was a traumatic event for some of these women, e.g. Sarah Gronert reluctantly retired from professional tennis after intense 'changing room' pressure from her peers when it became known that she was gentically male (XY).
+This was despite the fact that she is legally a woman, her body is externally completely female, and male hormones have no effect due to a medical condition.

 Sport and Transwomen